kennywong524/kennywong524.github.io/experiences/readme.md

 </details>

 <details class="research-toggle research-toggle--human-ai">
-<summary><span class="research-toggle__title">Human–AI Operations</span><span class="research-toggle__teaser">Allocating work across humans, autonomous models, and AI assistants.</span></summary>
+<summary><span class="research-toggle__title">Operations for AI</span><span class="research-toggle__teaser"><em>How should tasks, information, and decision rights be allocated in human–AI workflows, and when should AI augment versus automate work?</em></span></summary>

 <div class="research-toggle__body">
 <p>I study how firms should optimally design workflows and allocate tasks among humans, autonomous models, and AI assistants given differences in their capabilities, costs, speeds, and reliability.
-In <a href="https://www.nber.org/papers/w35663"><em>CentaurBench</em></a>, we show that a model's ability to automate a task is distinct from its ability to <em>assist</em> another agent.
+In <a href="https://www.nber.org/papers/w35663"><strong>CentaurBench</strong></a>, we show that a model's ability to automate a task is distinct from its ability to <em>assist</em> another agent.
 Some frontier models excel at automation but perform poorly as assistants, highlighting the need to benchmark models for the roles they play within a workflow, not just their standalone performance.</p>

 <p>More broadly, I view integrating intelligence into enterprise workflows as a multifaceted operations problem, and not just a model selection problem.
 Tasks arrive dynamically and must be matched to heterogeneous agents whose performance may vary with workload, context, and time.
 Through the lenses of operations management and research, I hope to formalize and optimize these complex, evolving systems.</p>
 </div>